Consensys/quorum/docs/Getting Started/Getting Started Overview.md

 quorum-wizard
 ```

-To explore the features of Quorum and deploy some private contracts, follow the instructions on [Interacting with the Network](../../Wizard/Interacting)
+To explore the features of Quorum and deploy a private contract, follow the instructions on [Interacting with the Network](../../Wizard/Interacting)

 ## Quorum Examples' sample network